KateG20/app-creator/README.md

                -i my_data.yml
                -o my_output
 ```
-For more information, use `-h` or `--help` option.
+For more information about command format, use `-h` or `--help` option.

-Output is a correct absolute path to directory with quotes.
+Here, output is a correct absolute path to directory with quotes.

 Input is a correct absolute path to existing .yml/.yaml-file with quotes.
+It contains all the information about what you need to create.
 Contents of the input file **must have the following format**:

 ```yaml